PerturBench: Benchmarking Machine Learning Models for Cellular Perturbation Analysis

 \subsection{Metrics}

 We select a range of metrics that evaluate different aspects of the predicted perturbation response accuracy.
-We use \gls{rmse} (as recommended in \citealt{ji2023optimal}) to compare the average predicted cell states to the observed cell states.
-We also use cosine similarity to assess the similarity of the predicted versus observed perturbation effects (LogFCs).
+We use \gls{rmse} (as recommended in \citealt{ji2023optimal}) to compare the average predicted cell states to the observed cell states and cosine similarity to assess the fidelity of predicted versus observed effects (LogFCs).
 However, as we show in Appendix \ref{sec:mode_collapse}, these \enquote{global} fit-based metrics fail to fully capture all aspects of a model's performance.
 Hence, we introduce a set of rank-based metrics that can be seen as a measure of \emph{specificity} of the model to different perturbations.